XiaopengLi-CN/XiaopengLi-CN.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am a final-year (senior) undergrad majoring in Software Engineering at Qingdao University of Technology.

 I plan to pursue a master's degree at UNIST in the fall of 2024.
+You can click here to get my [**[CV]**](https://drive.google.com/file/d/1eFa3aUPhO1tkjlL_KJtxOGDmnXPsR-o7/view?usp=drive_link).

 My current research interests are combining **Graph Machine Learning** theory and **Large Language Model** techniques to create applications.

 (In the past three months, I have taken the course "Stanford CS224W" via YouTube, which has fascinated me.)

 What I’m obsessed with learning: